-Svitzer UK is a wholly owned UK subsidiary of Svitzer Group, which was previously a part of Maersk, one of the world's largest shipping and logistics companies.
-Svitzer Group demerged from Maersk in April 2024 and is now an independently listed company on the Nasdaq Copenhagen stock exchange.
+Svitzer Group was previously a part of Maersk, one of the world's largest shipping and logistics companies.
+As part of Maersk, Svitzer had a longstanding history of implementing practices aimed at eradicating modern slavery in the seafaring industry.
+Svitzer Group demerged from Maersk in April 2024 and is now an independent company owned by A. P. Møller Holding A/S.

-Svitzer UK is situated in 12 ports across the UK but the number of ports serviced is much higher.
-Our business is centred around tugboat operations, assisting large seaborne vessels to maneuverer in and out of ports and terminals to berth and unberth.
-We also provide vessels, ports and terminals with a range of related marine services including: While Svitzer UK's core business operations providing towage services - form only a small portion of a broader supply chain that is the global movement of goods, we have mapped a single value chain that spans our activities from 'upstream' to 'downstream' operations.
+Svitzer Australia services 28 ports across Australia and Papua New Guinea.
+Our business is centred around tugboat operations, assisting large seaborne vessels to maneuver in and out of ports and terminals to berth and unberth.
+We also provide vessels, ports and terminals with a range of related marine services, including: